mary-hopkins/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 For information about Tic-Tac-Toe in general, see the Wikipedia page => [Tic-Tac-Toe](https://en.wikipedia.org/wiki/Tic-tac-toe).
 For information about this particular implementation of Tic-Tac-Toe, please read on...

-Version Number 1.0 - Broken and Sad
+Version Number 1.1 - Working but Ugly

 ## Project Description

 This project is a simple game played in the browser, with no state managing or data saving.
-Players may play against another person(on the same browser window) or they may choose to play against a computer AI.
-Game recognizes wins for any player/computer as well as scratch games.
+Players may play against another person on the same browser window.
+Game recognizes wins for any player as well as scratch games.
 There is a restart option that allows players to start a new game or restart the current game.

 Play the game live => [Tic-Tac-Toe](https://simpletictactoe.glitch.me/).